jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 4. To check the status of the application, click **BUILD & DEPLOY**.
 ![Web IDE](/tutorials/jazzeditor/images/orion_NEW.png)

-The Build & Deploy page opens.
-If it's your first time using this feature, you will see a welcome page.
-Click **GET STARTED** to proceed.
-You can then click the URL for your running app to open it.
+You can then open your running app by clicking its URL.

 ---
 ##Push changes to the Git repository by using the command line